Lindwen/Lindwen/README.md

 ---

 # 💫 About Me:
-🌱 I’m currently learning Java and DevOps<br>👨‍💻 All of my projects are available at https://lindwen.fr/<br>📝 I regularly write articles on https://blog.lindwen.fr/<br>📫 How to reach me contact@lindwen.fr
+🌱 I’m currently learning Javascript and DevOps<br>👨‍💻 All of my projects are available at https://lindwen.fr/<br>📝 I regularly write articles on https://blog.lindwen.fr/<br>📫 How to reach me contact@lindwen.fr

 ## 🌐 Socials: